liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step2.md

 ## Overview

-With your [new Database class defined](milestone1-step1.md), Liquibase should be able to run user-defined SQL statements against the database.
+With your [new Database class defined](milestone1-step1.md), Liquibase should be able to run user-defined SQL statements on the database.
 Give it a try!

 ## Testing